luminjie/DICE-Media-Processing/README.md

 Dice-iOS
 ========

+DICE = Digital Instruments for Computed Expression

+-RosyWriter-Half-Color
-Video Processing for iOS devices
+	A Video Process for iOS devices.